Kevin Richardson (musician): Backstreet Boys

-On October 25, 2011, episode of On Air with Ryan Seacrest, Richardson stated that he was going to be at a Backstreet Boys beach party in Nassau, Bahamas on December 3, 2011.
+On October 25, 2011, an episode of On Air with Ryan Seacrest featured Richardson stating that he would be at a Backstreet Boys beach party in Nassau, Bahamas on December 3, 2011.
 The party is part of the group's second annual cruise.
 In addition to being at the party, Richardson performed several songs with the group on the boat in the evening ("Drowning" and "I Still...").
 In the announcement, he also stated that he would love to perform with the group again regularly.
 The group had hinted at a possible return for Richardson during the beach party, but nothing was confirmed.

-Several months later, before the group's European tour with New Kids on the Block, Richardson had flown out to London with Nick and AJ in April 2012.
+Several months later, in April 2012, before the group's European tour with New Kids on the Block, Richardson flew to London with Nick and AJ.
 Fans at the airport asked if he was back with the group and why he was with them.
 Richardson stated that he was only there to hang out with them.
-On April 29, 2012, during a live show in London, England, Backstreet Boys confirmed that Richardson was back permanently with the group and would be recording a new album with them in July 2012.
+On April 29, 2012, during a live show in London, England, the Backstreet Boys confirmed that Richardson had returned permanently to the group and would be recording a new album with them in July 2012.
 Richardson also appeared along with the group on Good Morning America on July 17, 2012, announcing his return, their new album, and their first performance as a five-piece group for the first time together since 2006 at the morning show's Summer Concert Series on August 31, 2012.
 It was also his first TV appearance with the group since he returned.
 Regarding his return, Richardson gave the following statement about why he had left the group: "I'm a person that always follows my heart and follows my gut, and my heart said now's the time.
 It just felt right.
 I feel inspired to make music again with these guys, and you know, when I left, it had nothing at all to do with our relationship.
 It just had to do with me just needing to be inspired, so I had to step away for a while."

 In an interview with On Air with Ryan Seacrest on July 24, 2012, Richardson explained that he returned to the group because he realized how much joy singing and music gave him.
 He cited his holiday show with Rob Gonzalez called "Home for the Holidays" (December 18, 2011, in Los Angeles), which helped him rediscover his love of music and how much he missed it.